ianmaclarty/amulet/doc/save.md

 **Note**:
-The `lua` format allows users to execute arbitrary lua code my modifying the save file.
+The `lua` format allows users to execute arbitrary lua code by modifying the save file.